Data-Advantage/vibestack/example/storyd/product-requirements.md

 ### 7.1 Core Technology Choices
 - **Frontend Framework**: Next.js with App Router for server components and API routes
-- **UI Component Library**: v0 by Vercel for rapid development of developer-focused interfaces
+- **UI Component Library**: shadcn/ui with Tailwind CSS for consistent and customizable UI components
 - **Backend/Database**: Supabase for authentication, database, and storage
-- **Payment Processing**: Stripe with Customer Portal for subscription management
+- **Payment Processing**: Stripe for credit purchases and auto top-up functionality
 - **Presentation Generation**: Aspose.Slides for PPTX creation and manipulation
+- **AI Integration**:
-- **AI Integration**: Vercel AI SDK for model provider integration
+  - Vercel AI SDK for model provider integration and AI UI components
+  - LangChain for AI agent orchestration and structured outputs
+  - Perplexity models for research phase
+  - Upstage models for document parsing
+  - Anthropic models for image processing and analysis
+  - OpenAI models (including gpt-image-1) for image generation
+  - Apify for link scraping and web content extraction
 - **Job Processing**: Background workers for presentation generation tasks
+- **Hosting**: Vercel for application hosting and serverless functions

 ### 7.2 High-Level Architecture Approach